kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 This captures places where the read alignment begins or ends abruptly, which may indicate local misalignment, structural variation, or unresolved sequence.

 Only terminal clips are used for this long-clip noisy-region rule.
 Internal clips are not treated the same way here.
 A left-end clip creates a region starting at the current reference position and extending to the right; a right-end clip creates a region extending leftward into the reference.
+The C++ `Interval` coordinates are chosen so that the later `intervals_to_cr` conversion lands on the same 0-based `cr_add(..., pos-1, ...)` starts used by longcallD for clipped ends.

 ## 9. Chunk Finalization